 Procurement & Bid/Proposal Opportunities

-The PHA seeks to identify policies and procedures that will guide the agency in the procurement of material, supplies, equipment, and services including construction projects and provide staff with sufficient guidance to make prudent, reasonable and efficient procurement decisions at the most favorable prices.
+The PHA procurement staff help navigate policies and procedures that guide the agency in the procurement of material, supplies, equipment, and services, including construction projects, and provide staff with sufficient guidance to make prudent, reasonable and efficient procurement decisions at the most favorable prices.

 For information regarding the Providence Housing Authority’s Procurement Policy, please email firstname.lastname@example.org.